benmangold/leap-motion-midi-controller/README.md

 # LEAP Midi Controller

-Turning the LEAP Motion into a MIDI controller using Puredata
+Turning the LEAP Motion into a MIDI controller using Puredata(Pd)

+Pd is an open source signal processing software, included in this repo for OSX

+Windows requires a Pd Installation, MIDI routing which I have not tested

 PureData recieves incoming LEAP data streams, and parses select streams to MIDI, which is send to the destination of your choice.
 Ex.
 Ableton Live, Pro Tools